jlsolito/jlsolito/readme.md

 ## ABOUT ME

-:man_technologist: I currently work as a Product Support Specialist and program financial reports and automated letters.
+:man_technologist: I have experience in IT Help Desk and have also been a Product Support Specialist for Property Management Software.

-:monocle_face: Learning about web development and currently studying JavaScript in the The Odin Project
+:monocle_face: Learning about data analytics

-:surfing_man: Interested in Web Development, Business Analysis, and personal finance
+:surfing_man: Interested in Business Intelligence, personal finance, and whatever helps automate my life

 ## PROJECTS